 It’s all fascinating, but it’ll never truly replicate the real thing.
 Ultimately, self-care through self-pleasure is a temporary fix.

 “We’re talking about stopgap measures essentially,” said Claremont-based psychologist and UCLA certified sex therapist Don “Dr. Don” Etkes.
 “There’s no absolute substitute for having someone there reaching out and touching you, caressing you and being next to you.
 We’re talking about trying to get by.”

 Sex is good for us.
 It increases oxytocin, helps reduce anxiety, stress, blood pressure and pain, while improving our overall mental and emotional health.

-But for those of us who are cut off from our partners, the sudden halt in sexual activity—and human touch—can create negative side effects.
+But for those of us who are cut off from their partners, the sudden halt in sexual activity—and human touch—can bring negative side effects.

 Indiana University’s Kinsey Institute recently began a study, “Sex and Relationships in the Time of COVID-19,” to better understand the romantic and sexual lives of adults during the coronavirus pandemic.

 “This virus and the resulting societal changes are new to nearly all of us, and this event may be pushing people together or apart in ways that we’ve not previously seen or studied,” the study’s authors said.